matn7/Google-Platform-Notes/flashcard/Microservices.md

 So basically a profile can influence the application properties loaded and beans which are loaded into the Spring context.

 The default profile is always active.
 Spring Boot loads all properties in 'application.properties' into the default profile.
-We can create another profiles by creating property files like 'application_prod.properties' or 'application_qa.profiles'.
+We can create another profiles by creating property files like 'application_prod.properties' or 'application_qa.properties'.
 We can activate a specific profile using 'spring.profiles.active' property like 'spring.profiles.active=prod'.

 An important point to consider is that once an application is built and packaged, it should not be modified.
 If any